 The proposed development site does not intersect any protected areas.
 However, the AOI intersects with seven statutorily protected areas.
 The most significant of which being the Upper Wilge Protected Environment championed by BirdLifeSA.
-It is important to note that, based on communications with Birdlife SA, a request has recently been submitted to declare additional properties as part of the Sneeuberg Protected Environment in the area between the existing PE and the proposed Verkykerskop WEF Cluster.

 Figure 3-7 Important Bird and Biodiversity Areas in relation to the project area